 * Click here for rating key

 Gruner Restaurant Review: German cooking brings to mind sausages and weiner schnitzel, washed down with a tankard of beer.
-But Gruner, which means "green" in German, proves that it can.
-The cooking isn’t strictly German, but rather "Alpine," blending culinary influences of Austria, Germany, France and Switzerland.
-The kitchen’s dedication to greens is displayed in its namesake salad, a brimming bowlful of lettuces, chickweed, carrots, fennel, beets and more, under a shower of sunflower seeds and pretzel croutons.
+But Gruner, which means "green" in German, expands these traditional limits.
+The food isn’t strictly German, but rather "Alpine," blending culinary influences of Austria, Germany, France and Switzerland.
+The kitchen’s dedication to greens is displayed in its namesake salad, a brimming bowl of lettuces, chickweed, carrots, fennel, beets and more, under a shower of sunflower seeds and pretzel croutons.
 Its competition is an inspired green goddess variation, while another salad combines green beans, blackberries, goat cheese and hazelnuts.
-Burgers, available only in the bar, boast quality beef topped with house-cured bacon, Fontina or cheddar, pickles, aïoli and arugula.
+The famous namesake burger (available only in the bar) boasts quality beef topped with house-cured bacon, Fontina or cheddar, pickles, aïoli and arugula.
 Other options include cider-braised chicken and grilled rainbow trout in a horseradish beurre blanc.
 And yes, traditionalists will find homemade bratwurst accompanied by tangy sauerkraut.
-Desserts include the "Berliners" --- cinnamon sugared donuts served with seasonally varying toppings such as caramel and chocolate ganache.
+Desserts include the "Berliners," cinnamon-sugared donuts served with seasonally varying toppings such as caramel and chocolate ganache or a blueberry compote.
 For libations, peruse the intriguing Central European-dominated wine list, or consider one of the unusual imported beers.
 There are also creative cocktails made with Slivovitz or house-made herbal liqueurs.
 An adjoining bar, a more casual spot called Kask, offers simpler food in the same European spirit.